JosephP91/curlcpp/README.md

 An object-oriented C++ wrapper for cURL tool

-If you want to know a bit more about cURL, you should go on the official website and read about the three interfaces that curl implements: http://curl.haxx.se/
+If you want to know a bit more about cURL and libcurl, you should go on the official website http://curl.haxx.se/

 Compile and link
 ================